mikebowler/jekyll_jirametrics/index.md

 * Getting errors or weird behaviour when running the tool?
 Check out the [Frequently Asked Questions]({% link faq.md %})
 * If you find a bug or have an idea for a feature, [report it here](https://github.com/mikebowler/jirametrics/issues)
 * If you want to contribute then check out the github projects for [the tool itself](https://github.com/mikebowler/jirametrics) or for [the documentation](https://github.com/mikebowler/jekyll_jirametrics) and submit a PR.
+* Dark/Light mode just works out of the box.
+If you have your machine configured for dark mode, that's what you'll see.

+# Presentation: Getting Great Metrics out of Jira

+This talk walks through the kinds of metrics you can pull with JiraMetrics and walks through many of the charts.

+{% include responsive-embed url="https://www.youtube.com/embed/hzXeJr6GG3w" ratio="16:9" %}

 ----